reyesgo/cybersec-project-docs/Project 3/README.md

 4. Upload the file to VirusTotal.com.
 What kind of malware is this classified as?

-- Answer: the site classifed the malware as a Trojan.
+- Answer: the site classified the malware as a Trojan.

 ![Q4 image](https://github.com/reyesgo/cybersec-project-docs/blob/main/Project%203/Images/Network%20Analysis/virustotal.png)